slaclab/sdf-docs/beginnerguide.md

 # Beginner's Guide

-Welcome to S3DF!
 This guide presents three different methods of accessing S3DF.
-We aim to provide a straightforward, step-by-step workflow suitable for all users, especially those with limited computing experience.
+This is an example of a general step-by-step workflow we hope is suitable for most users.
 Within this document, you will find guidance on how to:

 - Log in to the S3DF system
 - Navigate directories and storage spaces
 - Access supported applications
 - Prepare and submit a job script

-Follow these instructions to efficiently connect to the S3DF environment and run your desired software.
+Follow these instructions to access and use S3DF.

 Let's get started!

 ## Access to S3DF Through SSH

-This example provides a clear, step-by-step workflow for running software, ACE3P (Advanced Computational Electromagnetics 3D Parallel), on S3DF throgh SSH.
+This example provides a clear, step-by-step workflow for running software on S3DF through SSH.

-- Connect to a Login Node
+### Connect to a Bastion Node

-To start, connect to the login node using the following command:
+To start, connect to a bastion node using the following command:

-                  ssh username@s3dflogin.slac.stanford.edu
+    ssh username@s3dflogin-mfa.slac.stanford.edu

-- Connect to a Pool Node
+### Connect to an Interactive Node

-After successfully connecting to the login node, establish a second connection to a pool node using SSH.
+After successfully connecting to a bastion node, log in to an interactive node using SSH.
 For example:

     ssh iana

--  Set Up the Running Environment
+### Set Up a Running Environment

-To set up the running environment, create a bash file containing all necessary commands, and then execute the bash file.
+To set up your running environment, create a bash file containing all necessary commands, and then execute the bash file.

--  Configure an [SLURM](batch-compute.md#) Job Script
+### Configure an [SLURM](batch-compute.md#) Job Script

 Here is an example SLURM job script named run.sbatch: